kartikbansode/finwise/README.md

 > **FinWise India is currently under active development.**

-This project is in its early stages and features may change, improve, or be replaced in future releases.
+This project is in its early stages and features may change, improve, or be replaced in future releases

 ## Important Notice